 Certain foods and nutrients can impact how much iron you get from your food: zinc, high-dose calcium supplements, and tannins in tea can all reduce iron absorption.
 Compounds known as phylates and oxalates, found in grains and vegetables, respectively, can all bind iron and therefore reduce its absorption as well.
 To optimize the amount of iron you get from plant foods, eat them with a food high in vitamin C at the same meal.
 Foods high in vitamin C include broccoli, tomatoes, greens, sweet potatoes, white potatoes, cantaloupe and citrus fruits.
 You can also eat meat or other food with heme iron along with plant foods to enhance the absorption of all nonheme iron present.

-The RDA for iron is 10 mg for adult men and 15 mg for adult women.
-(The higher dosage for women is primarily because of menstrual blood loss).
+The recommended daily allowance (RDA) for iron is 8 mg for adult men (ages 19-50+) and 18 mg for adult women (ages 19-50).
+The higher dosage for women in this age range is primarily because of menstrual blood loss.
+After the age of 50, a woman's RDA is 8 mg.
 If you don't take in enough iron, you can become iron-deficient.
 Iron deficiency is one of the most common nutrient deficiencies internationally, and is most common when iron needs are greatest in your life cycle — during infancy, preschool years, and puberty, and during child-bearing years for women.
 Pregnancy and disease also increase iron needs.
 For more information, see Iron deficiency in the General Health archive.
 If you are at